davidviziteu/sit-up-straight-notifier-app/README.md

 The app shoud automatically launch (in tray) as soon as the user logs in after every restart.

 How to uninstall: delete the 'destination' folder mentioned at 'how to install'.
 There will still be a registry key left, but it's not a big deal.
-If you want to delete it, it's at \HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run  (named 'sit up straight notifier app').
+If you want to delete it, it's at \HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run  (named 'dont break your back').